PySpice-org/PySpice/doc/sphinx/source/installation.rst

 How to get the Examples
 -----------------------

-The examples are not installed by ``pip`` or ``setup.py``.
-The installation process only install the PySpice module on your Python environment.

-**You have to download the PySpice archive or clone the Git repository to get the examples.** See "Installation from Source".

-Or you can simply run this command:
+Short answer, you can simply run this command:

 .. code-block:: sh

     pyspice-post-installation --download-example

+Long answer, the examples are not installed by ``pip`` or ``setup.py``.
+The installation process only install the PySpice module on your Python environment.
+You have to download the PySpice archive or clone the Git repository to get the examples.
+See "Installation from Source".

-Install a more recent version from GitHub using pip
+Install a more Recent Version from GitHub using pip
 ---------------------------------------------------

 If you want to install a version that is not yet released on Pypi, you can use one of theses